mohamedelghazali/Network-Scanner-Python3-/README.md

 ##########################################

+Python must be installed (Python 3 )

+Python IDE Or Editor must be Installed In your Device (VsCode , Atom , Sublime , PyCharm ... )

+The Requirements libraries must be available in your device

-Install  libraries
+## Install  libraries

-pip install Pillow
-pip install opencv-python
-pip install pyzbar
+pip install nmap